-Last year I was in Venice but my day was a blur because my cruise originated there and I was up for 36 hours by the time we got there.
-So this year, I was bound to make it happen.
+Last year I was in Venice but my day was a blur because my cruise originated there and I was up for 36 hours by the time we arrived.
+So, this year, I was bound to make it happen.
 We arrived in Venice and the ride in was so picturesque.

-There was a little issue in Venice when we got there but it really wasn’t at all.
-It seemed that the lovely folks in Venice decided to strike the day before we were there and were gonna throw down a 24-hour strike.
-We almost missed the port of call all together but they scrambled to get us some boats to shuttle us down to St. Mark’s Square.
+There was a little issue in Venice when we got there but it wasn’t at all.
+It seemed that the lovely folks in Venice decided to strike the day before we were there and would throw down a 24-hour strike.
+We almost missed the port of call altogether but they scrambled to get us some boats to shuttle us down to St. Mark’s Square.
 If you choose to go on the boats, it was eight euros round trip.
 There was also a people mover (that was supposed to be closed) for 1 euro each way.
-I decided to walked into town, it took about 20-minutes, I’ve gained way to much weight the past week.
+I decided to walked into town, it took about 20 minutes, I’ve gained way to much weight the past week.